-Negative campaigning is when a candidate or political party raises concerns about their opponent.
+Negative campaigning is when a candidate or political party raises concerns about its opponent.
 Throughout history, negative campaigns have been used to win elections, and they’re not likely to change any time soon.

 Negative campaigning is when a candidate says negative things about their opponent.
 In politics, it’s seen chiefly between presidential candidates.

 Negative campaigning is the use of negative advertisements.